kiraa0098/capstone-pos-inventory-management-with-dss/README.txt

 Comprehensive sales and inventory statistics

-Built with scalability and real-world retail operations in mind
+Built with real-world retail operations in mind